Estimated reading time: 6 minutes

 Step 2: Setting the stage with trend spotting

 We’re all influenced by the things we see around us.
 So, to create card designs that delight, it’s important to be aware of what’s on trend.
-We try to push the design barrier while still giving customers what they want — each year we offer traditional cards along with more experimental and trend-forward options.
+At VistaPrint, we try to push the design barrier while still giving customers what they want — each year we offer traditional cards along with more experimental and trend-forward options.

 What is trend research and what does it involve?